Akascape/CTkTable/README.md

 | **command** | specify a command when a table cell is pressed, [returns row, column, value] |
 | **other button parameters* | all other ctk button parameters can be passed |

+Note: This library is at early stage so there can be some performance issues.
 ### Thanks for visiting!
 Hope it will help :)